larikkai/PHoF/documentation/installation_instructions.md

 ### Git clone with ssh

-Open commandline, make directory where you want to clone repository by typing mkdir < directory name >
+Open command line, make directory where you want to clone repository by typing mkdir < directory name >

 ```
 $ mkdir example
  ```

-Move into created directry by typing cd < directory name >
+Move into created directory by typing cd < directory name >
 ```
 $ cd example
 ```